Increasing Audiobook Engagement 150% Through Native Playback Design

 Extended to CarPlay post-launch for omnichannel listening across mobile, tablet, and automotive contexts

-Reduced early-session abandonment (leading indicator tied to original problem)
+Reduced early-session abandonment

 Context